Johns Hopkins University, MA and PhD

 Modernism; American Poetry; Literature and the Arts

 Frances Dickey works on and teaches about modernist literature and culture, especially poetry.
 Most recently, she co-edited Vol. 3 of The Complete Prose of T. S. Eliot: Literature, Politics, Belief, 1927-1929 and the Edinburgh Companion to T. S. Eliot and the Arts.
 In The Modern Portrait Poem from Dante Gabriel Rossetti to Ezra Pound, she examines the development of poetic portraiture in connection with painting from the 1860's to the 1920's, focusing on T. S. Eliot, Ezra Pound, and William Carlos Williams.
 She has also published articles on the poetry of Robert Frost, Walt Whitman, Elizabeth Bishop, and T. S. Eliot.
 She is currently working on sensation in T. S. Eliot's poetry, especially how his representation of sensation was shaped by the urban conditions of St. Louis.
-She also reports from the Princeton University Library archive on the correspondence of T. S. Eliot and Emily Hale, in her blog.
-She is an editor of the T. S. Eliot Studies Annual and Time Present: The Newsletter of the International T. S. Eliot Society.
+Her work on the correspondence of T. S. Eliot and Emily Hale is described in her blog and was recently featured in the BBC documentary T. S. Eliot: Into the Waste Land.
+She is an editor of the T. S. Eliot Studies Annual.

 President of the International T. S. Eliot Society, 2016-18